||February, 1959 in Garden Grove, California (a castle stone’s throw from Disneyland)|

 - Continuing Education and MCSD Certification

-In the past, Bill has written several programs that are currently online and in daily use across the VA.
+In the past, Bill wrote several programs that for many years were, or even are currently online and in daily use across the VA.
 This includes personnel tracking databases, an analysis tool for Gulf War Syndrome, and a program for tracking file cabinet use in the VA (not his idea – purely a Government thing)!

 Before that, Bill worked for many years (and continues) as a professional musician and certified piano technician.
 Other than scant jobs in broadcasting and retail, this was his primary living for a number of years.|